rsCPSyEu/OSOD-III/README.md

 #### Donload Annotations
 We redesinged existing annotations for the new OSOD-III scenario.
-For downloading our annotation files, please access [this link](https://www.dropbox.com/sh/ciw4dhy4dpcqptb/AACxgUcoT4cYfUCIQKfRB-INa?dl=0).
+For downloading our annotation files, please access [this link](https://www.dropbox.com/scl/fo/bb77kl1qdfynj0vc84uxi/AFVkV5pPxBGAfWp2zrSUSoI?rlkey=0d8qo4yx5m3ou8tnzv0ycbigs&st=gwggkr1a&dl=0).

+**Note that each dataset must be used in compliance with the original license.**
+Please check the license terms carefully before using it.

 ## How to Use